-Worshippers sat in circle on the floor and chanted mantras for three hours.
+Worshipers sat in circle on the floor and chanted mantras for three hours.
 Because Vedic ritual emphasizes the spiritual importance of chanting from memory rather from reading a text, those who did not memorize the words sat observing with intense eyes.
 At times they swayed trance-like to the deeply harmonic, rhythmic voices of the chanting.
 After an hour of chanting, the voices coalesced into one low murmur.

 Joining the ceremony was a steady flow of congregants in and out of the temple.
-They were are as diverse as the city itself: Indian transplants, Soho moms; yoga aficionados; and Stern's followers.
+They were are as diverse as the city itself: Indian transplants; Soho moms; yoga aficionados; and Stern's followers.

 The theology of Ganesha’s birthday